sumit-ai-ml/Deep-Learning-Course/README.md

 Hi 😃 welcome to the course 👻.
 In this course, we will study the basics of Deep Learning.
 Generally, in other courses, the rule is first theory and then practical.
 In this course, I will try to cover both parts simultaneously.
-We will follow the learning by doing approach and in final lecture we will build a simple Machine Learning web app using Gradio.
+We will follow the learning by doing approach and in final lecture we will build a simple Machine Learning web app using **Gradio** as seen below.

 <img align="center" src="ezgif.com-gif-maker%20(1).gif" width="500" />